 _ST_AsMVT

-_ST_AsMVT() aggregates rows that contain a spatial column and returns a binary Mapbox Vector Tile (MVT) tile encoded by using Google Protocol Buffers (Protobuf).
+The _ST_AsMVT function aggregates all rows of a table that contain geographic information system (GIS) data and returns a mapbox vector tile encoded in Google Protocol Buffers (Protobuf).

 _ST_AsMVT(table_name.*, text name, integer extent, text geom_name, text feature_id_name);